 Whether you’re an L&D manager or instructional designer, the LTR Project Report makes instructive reading.
 I’ve been reviewing the way the LTR Project was put together, some of the source data and a number of aspects of the final report.
 Microlearning can be delivered equally well to desktops or to tablets and smartphones - but I suspect that, for most people, it is particularly well suited for mobile access.

-In this blog, I’ll briefly summarise the top 10 lessons learned for creating good microlearning programmes.
+Top 10 lessons learned for creating good microlearning programmes

 1. Know what you want to achieve